ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Prints the github URL of the code for this bot

+* *patch* number (or partial name)

+Prints out the name of a MIDI musical instrument for a patch number or

+Prints out the MIDI instrument name and patch number for a name fragment

 * *motif* number [duration pool]

 Prints a randomized phrase with notes in the key of `C` with durations